datastaxdevs/workshop-ai-as-api/README.md

-Luckily for you, the (not always fun) task of cleaning, validating and normalizing the heterogeneous (and usually imperfect) data has been already done for you -- something that is seldom true, alas, in a real-world task.
+Luckily for you, the (not always fun) task of cleaning, validating and normalizing the heterogeneous (and usually imperfect) data has been already done for you -- something that is seldom the case, alas, in a real-world task.

 Look at line 352 of this file for an example we will inspect time and again: is that message spam or ham? (_Tip_: hit Ctrl-G in the Gitpod editor to